thotheod/thotheod.github.io/_posts/2024-02-22-vscode-python-jupyter.markdown

 ### Optional but useful extensions

 If you want to work more with Python there more extensions you might find handy [Python Extension Pack](https://marketplace.visualstudio.com/items?itemName=donjayamanne.python-extension-pack).
-This opinionated extension will install for you many useful extensions :) If you just [accept the defaults (NOT!)](https://devblogs.microsoft.com/devops/top-stories-from-the-microsoft-devops-community-04-06-2022/) you are good to go with this one, otherwise check its documentation and cherry-pick what you think makes more sense for you.
+This opinionated extension will install for you many useful extensions :smile: If you just [accept the defaults (NOT!)](https://devblogs.microsoft.com/devops/top-stories-from-the-microsoft-devops-community-04-06-2022/) you are good to go with this one, otherwise check its documentation and cherry-pick what you think makes more sense for you.

 ## Cool things you can do with Jupyter Notebooks